 One critical advantage is that they help to prevent bone loss because they use a root replacement.
 Some dentists have the ability to create and place dental implants in a single visit to their office!
 Ask your dentist about this option.

 Advantages: Dental implants require healthy and adequate bone tissue, so they are not right for everyone.
 A fixed bridge is another option, looking and functioning like natural teeth.
 Since the bridge is set permanently in place, it doesn’t need removing for cleaning, and you don’t need to worry about “slippage.”
 Also, if budget is a consideration, a fixed bridge costs less than dental implants.

 Advantages: When all of the upper or lower teeth need replacing, dentures are certainly the least expensive option.
 They are removable for brushing and cleaning, and for repairs.
 Dentures made with modern materials look very natural and function just like your own teeth.
 Another option, available because of advanced technology, are implant-retained dentures or overdentures that are fixed permanently in place.

 The choice is yours!

 Each option restores your ability to eat what you want and to smile with confidence.
 You will need to consider which will fit in with your budget, schedule availability, and the state of your oral health.
-Talk to your Redmond cosmetic dentist about which dental options would work best for your unique circumstances.
+Talk to your Kirkland cosmetic dentist about which dental options would work best for your unique circumstances.

 Re-posted with permission.
 Source.